loomi-labs/arco/README.md

 ## Motivation

-I was looking for an easy-to-use, open-source backup tool that allow me to save all my data encrypted in the cloud.<br>
+I was looking for an easy-to-use, open-source backup tool that allows me to save all my data encrypted in the cloud.<br>
 I found Borg, which is a great tool, but it does not have a graphical interface.
 I tried some of the available GUIs, but none of them satisfied me fully.
 So I decided to create my own.

 ## Building